Dear Self Publisher,

 Lee is right.
 Her writing improved steadily and measurably.
 All writers -- even writers like me who are also editors -- need to have their work edited.
 Now Lee's work needs much less editing than it did at the beginning of our time together.

-Lee's book is a labour of love.
-She's written from personal experience with passion to produce much more than a cookbook.
-She shares many tips as a caring neighbor would.
-She includes nutritional information, menus, and recipes.
+Lee's book, Menus for a Month, now out of print, was a labour of love.
+She wrote from personal experience with passion to produce much more than a cookbook.
+She shared many tips as a caring neighbor would.
+She included nutritional information, menus, and recipes.
+Since those distance days of her educative edit, Lee has gone on to publish other things, including a resource for seniors in her community.

 Editor costs are an important consideration.
-Check the home page to see what services you pay for.
+Use the home page to find other things writers need to know.